altocodenl/tagaway/readme.md

    - `tag` cannot be a stringified integer between 1900 and 2100 inclusive.
 It also cannot be `all` or `untagged`, or any tag that when lowercased equals `all` or `untagged`.
    - `tag` cannot start with `g::`.
    - If `del` is `true`, the tag will be removed, otherwise it will be added.
-   - All pictures must exist and user must be owner of the pictures, otherwise a 404 is returned.
+   - All pivs must exist and user must be owner of the pivs, otherwise a 404 is returned.
    - There should be no repeated ids on the query, otherwise a 400 is returned.
    - If successful, returns a 200.